skpick99/ardupilot_wiki/copter/source/docs/build-your-own-multicopter.rst

    from the primary source, in our case the Pixhawk from 3DRobotics.
 #.
 You will also want to get the electronic accessories (GPS,
    magentometer, telemetry and OSD if used) from 3DRobotics as well.
 #.
-If your going to do first person view, get a 3DRobotics FPV kit or a
+If you're going to do first person views, get a 3DRobotics FPV kit or a
    FatShark Attitude video goggle and transmitter.
 #.
 As for cameras, the GoPro Hero 3 and especially the Black is the one
    to get, because it is what everybody uses and it works well.